Oghma-Infinium/Twisted-Skyrim/README.md

  2. Click "New Game".
  3. Once the game loads, begin Character Creation.
  4. After Character Creation finishes, MCM Recorder will begin to run.
- 5. Once the MCM Recorder finishes (you will get a notification), you can proceed to customize any other MCMs and explore the starting room.
+ 5. Once the MCM Recorder finishes (you will get a notification), wait until you get a notification
  6. To leave the starting room speak to the Statue of Mara.

 ### Note For Content Creators